rookiepeng/rookiepeng/README.md

 ### 🔭 What I am currently working on

-- Next generation imaging radar @ Aptiv
+- Next-generation high-resolution imaging radar @ Aptiv
 - [RadarSimPy](https://zpeng.me/index.php/2019/04/07/radarsimpy/) - A radar simulator built with Python and C++
 - [Hexapod](https://github.com/rookiepeng/hexapod) - A 3D printed hexapod robot using Raspberry Pi Zero W
-- [Sentinel](https://github.com/rookiepeng/sentinel) - A DIY smart camera based on Raspberry Pi, Telegram bot and Google Drive
-- A new book "**Modern Radar for Automotive Applications**", to be published by the IET in 2022

 ### 🏆 What I have been working on